carvalhosilva42/Promise-/README.md

 from sklearn.pipeline import Pipeline from sklearn.metrics import classification_report

-# Load the CSV file into a pandas DataFrame
+# Load the Promise+ file into a pandas DataFrame
 df = pd.read_csv('Promise+.csv')

 # Separate the features (requirement text) and the target (label)